Qualifications

 Training and Experience

-Dr Cameron graduated MB ChB in 2001 from The University of Glasgow Medical School.
-He voluntarily extended his undergraduate training by an extra 2 years, driven to develop specialist knowledge in Immunology (BSc with Honours 1998).
-During his undergraduate years he interned in the world renowned Thomas E Starzl Transplant Institute, Pittsburgh, USA.
+Dr Cameron graduated with an MB ChB from the University of Glasgow Medical School in 2001.
+Driven by a deep interest in medical science, he voluntarily extended his undergraduate training to pursue specialist knowledge in Immunology, earning a BSc with Honours in 1998.
+During this time, he completed a prestigious internship at the internationally renowned Thomas E. Starzl Transplant Institute in Pittsburgh, USA.

-Dr Cameron’s early career was spent in Glasgow where he was successful in entering a highly competitive medical training program in NHS Greater Glasgow and Clyde.
-During this period he obtained Membership of the Royal College of Physicians (MRCP UK, 2004), passing each stage successfully at the first attempt.
-It was these early years that Dr Cameron developed a passion for respiratory medicine and continued his hospital based training, thereafter moving to Edinburgh.
+His early medical career was based in Glasgow, where he secured a place on the highly competitive training programme within NHS Greater Glasgow and Clyde.
+He achieved Membership of the Royal College of Physicians (MRCP UK) in 2004, passing all parts on the first attempt.
+It was during these formative years that Dr Cameron developed a lasting passion for respiratory medicine, later continuing his training in Edinburgh.

 In 2007, Dr Cameron entered higher specialist training in Respiratory Medicine.
-Dr Cameron recognised his ambition for academic research and was appointed Clinical Research Fellow (2009) in the Asthma and COPD Research Unit of Professor Neil C Thomson, a world expert in airways disease.
-Dr Cameron submitted his PhD in 2013 and has published several papers in high impact medical journals and presented his work internationally.
+His commitment to academic research led to his appointment as Clinical Research Fellow (2009) in the Asthma and COPD Research Unit under Professor Neil C. Thomson, a global leader in airways disease.
+He completed his PhD in 2013, publishing in high-impact journals and presenting his research at international conferences.
+In parallel, he became one of the first doctors to sit—and pass—the newly introduced Specialist Certificate in Respiratory Medicine (2010).

-Following completion of his training, Dr Cameron was appointed as a Consultant Physician in Respiratory Medicine and General Internal Medicine at Forth Valley Royal Hospital (2014).
-He regards it as a privilege to serve the people of the Forth Valley area.
-Having been appointed to consultancy, Dr Cameron was elevated to Fellow of the Royal College of Physicians and Surgeons of Glasgow (FRCP Glasg).
+In 2014, Dr Cameron was appointed Consultant Physician in Respiratory and General Internal Medicine at Forth Valley Royal Hospital.
+He considers it a privilege to serve the Forth Valley community.
+Upon becoming a consultant, he was also elected Fellow of the Royal College of Physicians and Surgeons of Glasgow (FRCP Glasg).

-Unwilling to stand still, Dr Cameron has expanded his knowledge further by successfully completing a Certificate in Health Economics and Policy (2022) from the London School of Economics and Political Science.
-Following this Dr Cameron completed and was awarded a Certificate in Healthcare Leadership (2023) from Stanford University, California.
+Committed to lifelong learning, Dr Cameron expanded his expertise with a Certificate in Health Economics and Policy from the London School of Economics and Political Science (2022) and a Certificate in Healthcare Leadership from Stanford University (2023).

 Dr Cameron’s passion is lung health